Install stats library

 The modern statistics curriculum#

-The two techniques from the modern statistics curriculum we’ll discuss in this blog post are:
+The two techniques from the modern statistics curriculum are:

 • Simulation: Direct computational approach for doing probability calculations by simulating tens of thousands of samples from the relevant population.
 We can then calculate relevant quantities directly from the samples instead of using math formulas.